xcollantes/portfolio/articles/google.md

 1. Identify issue, pain points, or opportunity
 1. Scope requirements in time and resources
-1. Pilot
+1. Pilot program to discover new requirements and issues in practice
 1. Propose top solutions weighing cost and benefit for each
 1. Gain approval (funding if needed)
-1. Implement process and
+1. Implement process by writing code, setting up IAM infrastructure, delegate tasks

 Accomplishing these tasks requires meticulous documentation and well-defined metrics.
+The metrics are chosen at the beginning and determine if the project should continue.

 ## Scaling